King of Kings: Ancient Near East

-The monarchs of the Gupta Empire assumed the imperial title of Maharajadhiraja.

-The Bhauma-Kara kings assumed the imperial title of Maharajadhiraja.

-The Gurjara-Pratihara monarch in the tenth century was titled the Maharajadhiraja of Aryavarta.

-The imperial title of Maharajadhiraja was used by rulers of the Pallava dynasty, the Pala Empire and the Salasthamba dynasty.

-The regnal name of some Chola emperors, such as Rajadhiraja I and Rajadhiraja II, was Rajadhiraja.

-The Vijayanagar rulers assumed the imperial title of Maharajadhiraj.

-The title of King of Kings (rajadhiraja) was also common among the rulers of the Kushan Empire.

-Ancient Mesopotamia
+Ancient Egypt

+Amenhotep III is the first known to have used this title.
+It was added to his Horus name as kꜣ nḫt ḥqꜣ ḥqꜣw (ka nakht heqa heqau).
+It means "the victorious bull and ruler of rulers".

 Assyria and Babylon

-King of Kings was among the many titles used by King Ashurbanipal of the Neo-Assyrian Empire (depicted strangling and stabbing a lion).
+King of Kings was among the many titles used by King Ashurbanipal of the Neo-Assyrian Empire, depicted strangling and stabbing a lion.

-The title King of Kings was first introduced by the Assyrian king Tukulti-Ninurta I (who reigned between 1233 and 1197 BC) as šar šarrāni.
+The Assyrian version of the title King of Kings was first introduced by the Assyrian king Tukulti-Ninurta I (who reigned between 1233 and 1197 BC) as šar šarrāni.
 The title carried a literal meaning in that a šar was traditionally simply the ruler of a city-state.
 With the formation of the Middle Assyrian Empire, the Assyrian rulers installed themselves as kings over an already present system of kingship in these city-states, becoming literal "kings of kings".

 Following Tukulti-Ninurta's reign, the title was occasionally used by monarchs of Assyria and Babylon.
 Later Assyrian rulers to use šar šarrāni include Esarhaddon (r.
 681–669 BC) and Ashurbanipal (r.
 669–627 BC).
 "King of Kings", as šar šarrāni, was among the many titles of the last Neo-Babylonian king, Nabonidus (r.
 556–539 BC).

 Boastful titles claiming ownership of various things were common throughout ancient Mesopotamian history.
 For instance, Ashurbanipal's great-grandfather Sargon II used the full titulature of Great King, Mighty King, King of the Universe, King of Assyria, King of Babylon, King of Sumer and Akkad.